DanielBMarkham/Info-Ops/manuscript/chapter10.md

 ### Did you get it?

-Supplementals are naturally vague at first, so it was important to learn how to format their titles and add details to them.
+You learned why supplementals are the trickiest and potentially most powerful items you can capture.
+You learned how to be okay with supplementals being quite vague and squishy at first, then how you can add detail as-needed (at the last responsible moment) to make them as concrete as you need them to be.

 {/blurb}